 According to PlateSmart CEO John Chigos, the company was founded with the concept of being a software-only, hardware-agnostic LPR solution that could provide enhanced safety for law enforcement officers and the public as a whole.
 “We developed a product we felt was absolutely necessary because of the rising number of deaths attributed to police officers where they approach a vehicle not knowing who is driving it,” said Chigos.

 While they initially focused on the North American market due to the inherent challenges in analyzing U.S. license plates, Chigos said their software has now been adopted by users around the globe.

-“We can gather that information from a license plate; we can give them information in real time and basically enhance the physical security of a premises, facility or a site of interest by having the ability to know who is coming and who is going through a facility,” said Chigos.
-“We recently had a client who was contacted by law enforcement asking if an employee had showed up for work yet and they checked the system and the person’s vehicle had not arrived.
+“We can gather that information from a license plate; we can give them information in real-time and basically enhance the physical security of premises, facility, or a site of interest by having the ability to know who is coming and who is going through a facility,” said Chigos.
+“We recently had a client who was contacted by law enforcement asking if an employee had shown up for work yet and they checked the system and the person’s vehicle had not arrived.
 The minute the vehicle entered the premises, law enforcement was informed… and that’s how quick the system can work.”

 While numerous privacy advocates have voiced their opposition to the implementation of LPR technology by law enforcement agencies across the country, Chigos said the fears raised by these groups are unfounded.